-An Intervention Specialist Master's Degree with a BACB®-Verified Course Sequence
+An Intervention Specialist Master's Degree with an ABAI®-Verified Course Sequence

 The Special Education Master of Arts – Intervention Specialist: Applied Behavior Analysis Emphasis program prepares educators with knowledge and skills in the area of Applied Behavior Analysis (ABA) and leadership, for preparation to sit for the Board Certified Behavior Analyst® (BCBA®) exam.

 This Special Education Program Blends in School Psychology Coursework

 Learning outcomes include...